ericwastaken/aws-vmseries-gwlb-poc/README.md

 - Login to the AWS Console using the provided credentials and set up IAM roles
 - Subscribe to the Palo Alto Networks VM-Series PAYG on the AWS Marketplace.
    - You can follow this link to open the Marketplace page directly.
 On the page that opens up, Click on “Continue to Subscribe” and then Click on “Accept Terms”.<br/>https://aws.amazon.com/marketplace/pp?sku=hd44w1chf26uv4p52cdynb2o
+- If you do not have room for 4 more Elastic IPs, request an increase in the Elastic IP service quota to add 5 more. ([In the service quotas, under EC2](https://us-east-1.console.aws.amazon.com/servicequotas/home/services/ec2/quotas), search for "EC2-VPC Elastic IPs".)
+- Create a new SSH key pair in the AWS console.
+Enter the name of they key in the environment variables below.
-- Deploy lab environment using Terraform
+- Deploy lab environment using Terraform (via the setup.sh script).

 ### Cloning the Git Repo